 9. Gallery of Brunelleschi’s Dome

-There's an entire room devoted to the building of Brunelleschi's dome.
-It's almost like a museum within the museum.
+There’s an entire room devoted to the building of Brunelleschi’s dome on the second.
+It’s almost like a museum within the museum.

 Practical Information for Florence’s Duomo Museum